Guidance for healthcare professionals on obtaining consent from women and people in obstetrics and gynaecology services.

-This area of the website provides guidance for healthcare professionals on obtaining consent from women within obstetrics and gynaecology services.
-It provides easy access to all of our procedure-specific consent documentation, and gives advice on how best to support women’s decision-making about their care.
+This page provides easy access to all of our procedure-specific consent advice, and gives guidance on how best to support women’s decision-making about their care.

 Consent and the Montgomery ruling

 The 2015 Montgomery ruling has practical implications for how clinicians obtain consent and support patients to make decisions about their health care.